integralfx/MemTestHelper/DDR4 OC Guide.md

      * MSI: CPU NB/SOC.
 3. Set DRAM voltage to 1.40 V. If you're using ICs that roll over above 1.35 V, set 1.35 V.
    * "Roll over" means that the IC becomes more unstable as you increase the voltage, sometimes to the point of not even POSTing.
-   * ICs that are known to roll over above 1.35 V include but are not limited to: 8 Gb Samsung C-die and older Micron/SpecTek ICs (before 8 Gb Rev. E).
+   * ICs that are known to roll over above 1.35 V include but are not limited to: 8 Gb Samsung C-die and older Micron/SpecTek ICs (before M8E).
    * To find what voltage to use for your IC, refer to this [list](#maximum-recommended-daily-voltage)

 4. Set primary timings to 16-20-20-40 (tCL-tRCD-tRP-tRAS) and tCWL to 16.